 - The minimum you can buy is 2,000 points

-To avoid the 2.5% fee that almost all Canadian cards will charge, you should pay with a card with no foreign transaction fee.
-When you buy Aeroplan points, it’s done through Points.com, so it will not code as a travel purchase or as an Air Canada purchase.
-That means you will not get the multiplier earn rate that many cards have on those categories.
+Since you buy Aeroplan points through Points.com, it will not code as a travel purchase or as an Air Canada purchase and that means you will not get the multiplier earn rate that many cards have on those categories.

 Math for this promo to buy Aeroplan points

-I’ll use 100% for the example since you most definitely should not buy Aeroplan points with a bonus of just 50% or 60%.
+I’ll use the 85% bonus for the example since you most definitely should not buy Aeroplan points without a bonus.

 (This is completely stupid, because you’ll be taxed twice: when buying the Aeroplan points AND when using them for reward flights.
 It’s like if you’d have to pay taxes when buying gift cards — buying gift cards is one of the pro tips in the world of travel rewards by the way.
 That tax would make no sense, yet the government taxes points!)

 Our Flytrippers Valuation of Aeroplan points is just ≈ 1.5¢ per point, so you can see why it’s not an amazing deal.
-You’re paying 33% more than our theoretical valuation.
+You’re paying almost 50% more than our theoretical valuation.

 Our Flytrippers Valuation is a conservative and general valuation, as usual.
 If you’ve learned the basics of variable-value rewards, you know that you can certainly get way more than 1.5¢ per point in value, so it can be a great deal in some instances (see next section for concrete examples).